 I have also discovered that I prefer slender green beans compared to the fatter ones.
 Last year, I grew purple green beans because I thought my kids would think they were cool.
 They turned from purple to green when they were cooked.
 They were fun, but I didn’t care for the texture and taste.

 Because we have more than we care to eat at the moment, I am freezing green beans this year.
-There are a few steps that need to be taken when freezing green beans:

 - Trim the ends and cut beans into small pieces.
 I just snap in half.